 Treasury Assistant Secretary for Financial Markets Mary Miller

-WASHINGTON – The U.S. Department of the Treasury is offering $72 billion of Treasury securities to refund approximately $23.9 billion of securities maturing on November 15, 2011.
-This will raise approximately $48.1 billion of new cash.
+WASHINGTON – The U.S. Department of the Treasury is offering $72 billion of Treasury securities to refund approximately $13.8 billion of privately held securities maturing on November 15, 2010.
+This will raise approximately $58.2 billion.
 The securities are:

-The balance of Treasury financing requirements will be met with the weekly bill auctions, the monthly nominal coupon security auctions, the November 10-year Treasury Inflation Protected Security (TIPS) reopening auction, the December 5-year TIPS reopening auction and the January 10-year TIPS auction.
+The balance of Treasury financing requirements will be met with the regular weekly bill auctions, the regular monthly nominal coupon security auctions, the November 10-year TIPS reopening auction and the January 10-year TIPS auction.